node-red/node-red.github.io/docs/developing-flows/flow-structure.md

 The Inject and Change nodes are able to access environment variables using either the "env" option in their TypedInput.
 The Function node can use the `env.get()` function.

+### Error handling

+Node-RED provides the Catch and Status nodes as ways of building flows that can respond to errors.
+For more information about how they can be used, refer to the [user guide](/docs/user-guide/handling-errors).

+As there is no direct visual association between a Catch node and the nodes it targets, you should consider how to position them in order to keep the flows readable.

+Placing them close to the parts of the flow they correspond to can help, but you should take care not cause your flows to be come overcrowded.

+Although approach is to group all of the error handling flows below the main flow - making the 'good' path clearly distinct from the error paths.

+Giving your Catch nodes a clear name is also very important to help easily identify the scenarios they are intended to handle.

+Which ever approach you choose, try to be consistent across your different flows.